This article has links to products and services we love, which we may make commission from.

 From here, you move to Newtonmore and the Highland Folk Museum.

-You can visit the 18th-century turf-roofed Highland crofts that were used as a setting in the first episode of the show.
+You can visit the 18th-century turf-roofed Highland crofts used as a setting in the show’s first episode.

 As you drive to Inverness, where you will spend the next two nights, you pass by Aviemore and the setting for Tulloch Ghru.